WordPress Child Theme: How To Create Child Theme (In 5 Steps)

 Next, you’ll need to point MAMP towards the “My Sites” folder you just set up.
 Open MAMP > Preferences, and then visit the Web Server tab.
 Choose Select, browse to the correct folder, and hit OK:

 Now, navigate to localhost in your browser, and go through the WordPress installation steps.
-You’ll also need to create an empty database in PHPMyAdmin to use for the install.
+You’ll also need to create an empty database in PHPMyAdmin to use for the installation.
 You can find this option in MAMP by opening the Webstart page and visiting Tools > PHPMyAdmin.

 Step 2: Install a Code Editor